-Experience History — Junior Ranger will learn about all aspects of the place they live and the National Parks.
-Topics range from Florida's environments, orienteering, archaeology, and commemorating 500 years of Florida's history.
+Experience History — Junior Rangers will learn about all aspects of the place they live and the National Parks.
+Topics range from Florida's environments, orienteering, archaeology, and Florida's history.

-Two Weeks to Choose From— This year Junior Ranger Summer Camp will run for one solid week Monday through Friday, 9:00am to Noon.
-The first week offered for camp will be June 24th through 28th.
-Sign up will begin May 9th.
-There will be a second week offered July 29th through August 2nd; sign up for this week will begin June 24th.
-There will 15 spots open either week so sign up early!
+Two Weeks to Choose From— Junior Ranger Summer Camps run for one solid week Monday through Friday, 9:00am to Noon.
+The first week offered for camp will be June 23rd through 27th.
+There will be a second week offered July 21st through 27th.
+Sign up both weeks will begin Sunday, June 1st.
+There will 20 spots open either week so sign up early!

 What the Junior Ranger Will Need— We Ask that parents please provide the following for their Junior Rangers:

 4.An end of camp snack

 5.Closed toed shoes or sneakers (No flip flops or open toed sandals)

 1.Closed toed and heel water shoes ( No flip flops of sandals)

 3.All other daily expected items